damstaylor/event-dashboard/README.md

 ```

 ⚠ By default, the backend will create a local file-based sqlite database at `backend/local-db.sqlite3`
-You can browse it with the VSCode SQLite extension or any other sql browser tool.
+You can browse it with the VSCode sqlite-viewer extension or any other sql browser tool.

 ### Run frontend